The Most Trusted Hearing Care Experts Across Berkeley, CA And The East Bay Area

 Hearing Protection for Musicians

-As a keen musician, Jonathan Lipschutz understands the impact that your love for music can have on your hearing.
+As an avid music lover, Jonathan Lipschutz understands the impact that your love for music can have on your hearing.

 From hearing protection through to helping musicians address their hearing challenges, Jonathan and the team at Berkeley hearing Center are specialists at helping with all your concerns.